Reverse Mathematics and parameter-free Transfer: Preliminaries

 In this section, we briefly explain the nonstandard version of Peano Arithmetic as introduced and studied in \cite{benno}.

 Our starting point will be the system $\epa$ of Peano arithmetic in all finite types, as formalised in \cite[\S 3.3, p.\ 48]{kohlenbach3}.
 This is the system called $\epazero$ in \cite{troelstra73} and $\epaarrow$ in \cite{troelstravandalen88b}.
 As to some basic properties of $\epa$, only equality of natural numbers is a primitive notion; Equality at higher types is defined extensionally and we have axioms stating that extensional equality is a congruence.
 In addition, our version of $\epa$ does not include product types.
 The price we have to pay for making this choice is that we often end up working with tuples of terms and variables of different types and we will have to adopt some conventions for how these ought to be handled.
-Fortunately, there are some well-known standard conventions here which we will follow (See \cite{kohlenbach3,troelstra73} or \cite{benno}).
+Fortunately, there are some well-known standard conventions here which we will follow (See \cite{kohlenbach3,troelstra73} or \cite{benno}), as discussed in Notation \ref{klaf} below.

 The first nonstandard system that we will consider is $\epast$: The language of $\epast$ is obtained from that of $\epa$ by adding unary predicates $\st^\sigma$ as well as two new quantifiers $\forallst x^\sigma$ and $\existsst x^\sigma$ for every type $\sigma \in \T$.
 Formulas in the old language of $\epa$, i.e.\ those not containing these new symbols, we will call \emph{internal}; By contrast, general formulas from $\epast$ will be called \emph{external}.
-To distinguish clearly between internal and external formulas, we will adopt the following: \begin{quote} { \sc{Important convention:}} We follow Nelson \cite{wownelly} in using small Greek letters to denote internal formulas and capital Greek letters to denote formulas which can be external. \end{quote} The system $\epast$ is $\epa$ plus the basic axioms $\EQ$, $ \Tst$, and $\IA^{\st{}}$. \begin{defi}[Basic axioms] ~ \begin{itemize} \item The axiom $\EQ$ stands for the defining axioms of the external quantifiers:
+To distinguish clearly between internal and external formulas, we will adopt the following: \begin{quote} { \sc{Important convention:}} We follow Nelson \cite{wownelly} in using small Greek letters to denote internal formulas and capital Greek letters to denote formulas which can be external. \end{quote} Functionals are often assigned Greek letters, but this will not cause confusion.
+Furthermore, the (possibly external) $\varphi^{\st}$ is defined from $\varphi$ by appending `st' to all quantifiers (except bounded number quantifiers).

+The system $\epast$ is $\epa$ plus the basic axioms $\EQ$, $ \Tst$, and $\IA^{\st{}}$. \begin{defi}[Basic axioms] ~ \begin{itemize} \item The axiom $\EQ$ stands for the defining axioms of the external quantifiers:

 \item The axiom $\Tst$ consists of: \begin{enumerate} \item The axioms $\st(x) \land x = y \to \st(y)$, \item The axiom $\st(t)$ for each closed term $t$ in $\T$, \item The axioms $\st(f)\wedge\st(x)\rightarrow\st(fx)$. \item The axiom $\st^0(x) \land y \leq x \to \st^0(y)$. \end{enumerate} \item The axiom $ \IA^{\st{}}$ is the external induction axiom: \be\tag{$\IA^{\st{}}$} \big(\Phi(0)\wedge\forallst x^0 (\Phi(x)\rightarrow\Phi(x+1) )\big)\rightarrow\forallst x^0 \Phi(x). \ee \end{itemize} \end{defi} In $\EQ$ and $\IA^{\st{}}$, the expression $\Phi(x)$ is an arbitrary external formula in the language of $\epast$, possibly with additional free variables.
 Besides external induction in the form of $\IA^{\st{}}$, the system $\epast$ also contains the internal induction axiom